voidhawk42/AoC-APL/README.md

 # AoC-APL
-Advent of Code in Dyalog APL (all years)
+Advent of Code in Dyalog APL (all years).

+My other year-specific repos are **DEPRECATED** - ongoing updates will be posted here.